pt201284/SDIWSN/README.md

 # SDIWSN
-1) For installation of PyCryptodome and supporting source files please refer to https://github.com/Legrandin/pycryptodome.
+1) For installation of PyCryptodome and supporting source files in please refer to https://github.com/Legrandin/pycryptodome.
+After installation, copy the folder PyCryptodome and paste it in your installation directory.
+Then, navigate to the Pycryptodome directory from terminal and execute the codes as normal python files.
 2) For installation of mininet-wifi and supporting source files please refer to https://github.com/intrig-unicamp/mininet-wifi.
+You can also download and install the 64-bit Pre-configured Virtual Machine.
+After installation, a folder named wifi will be created.
+Navigate to home/wifi/mininet-wifi and paste the folder mininet-wifi, and execute the codes as normal python files.
-3) For installation of AVISPA and supporting source files please refer to http://www.avispa-project.org.
+4) For installation of AVISPA and supporting source files please refer to http://www.avispa-project.org.
+After installation, paste the codes in the installation directory and execute them.
+Note, a 32-bit Linux system is required to execute the codes.
+We suggest to use ubuntu 16.04